 - Example 3: Person A sends two insured Priority Mail International packages to Person B on the same day.
 The first package contains one mechanical watch valued at $1,300, and the second package contains an identical watch, also valued at $1,300.
 The total value of goods within the same Schedule B number is $2,600, which is more than $2,500.
 Consequently, electronic filing and an ITN is required (unless an exemption applies).

-- The shipment contains goods, is destined to Cuba, North Korea, or the Crimea region of Ukraine, and does not qualify as informational materials or as a “gift parcel or humanitarian donation” as defined by 15 CFR §740.12.
+- The shipment contains goods, is destined to Cuba or North Korea, and does not qualify for the exemption for shipments to foreign libraries (see 526.2d) or the exemption for gift parcels and humanitarian donations as defined by 15 CFR § 740.12.

 - The shipment qualifies as a “gift parcel or humanitarian donation” and is destined for the Crimea region of Ukraine, but requires a specific license from the Office of Foreign Assets Control.
 (See 510 for more information.)

 - The item requires an export license under U.S. law.
 (See 510, 530, 540, 560, and 590 for additional information.)

 - The item is authorized by an exemption under the International Traffic in Arms Regulations, 22 CFR Parts 123-126.
 (See 540 for additional information.)